Italy

 For anything anything more that a circular wander from a town, a Tabacco map is the way to go.

-Cell phone service can be spotty, so don’t make on-line maps your first line of defense.
+Cell phone service can be very spotty, so don’t make on-line maps your first line of defense.

 Dolomites Trail SIgns